Back

 Context

-The new reader is a language model, and it is reading on behalf of someone who will never visit your site.
+In 2026, the new reader is a language model, and it is reading on behalf of someone who will never visit your site.
 It pulls your docs into a context window, ranks you against three competitors it found in the same query, and returns a verdict.
-The buyer reads the verdict, not the page.
+Your actual buyer reads the verdict instead of the page.

-A buyer asks [insert any AI model] which auth provider to use for a B2B SaaS.
-Three options come back.
-Yours isn't on the list.
-You check the citations.
-The model leaned on a 2023 forum post that calls your auth flow complex and missed the rewrite you shipped six months ago.
+Your product isn't on the list, so you check the citations.
+The model leaned on a 2023 forum post that calls your auth flow complex and missed the rewrite engineers shipped six months ago.
 The post still ranks because nothing has displaced it.
-The model didn't read your docs.
-It read a stranger's stale opinion of you, and handed that opinion to your buyer with full confidence.
+The model read a stale opinion of your product instead of your docs, and handed that opinion to your buyer with full confidence.

 Problem

-Whether a model is recommending you to a human asking AI models for software, or a coding agent is deciding whether to integrate your API, or an autonomous workflow is shopping for a vendor at 3am, the loop is identical.
+Whether a model is recommending you to a human asking AI models for software, or a coding agent is deciding whether to integrate your API, or a payment AI agent is shopping for a vendor at 3am, the loop is identical.
 A machine is reading your content and making a call.

 This is a readability problem that goes beyond marketing, SEO, and developer experience.
-Machines are reading your product, and they are bad readers with strong opinions.
-They cite the third-best source.
-They write you out of the answer with total confidence.
-Most companies have no idea what their product looks like from the machine's side.
-They are walking into the decade where software revenue gets decided in a layer they cannot see.
+Machines are bad readers with strong opinions.
+They cite the third-best source and write you out of the answer with total confidence.
+Most companies are entering the decade where software revenue gets decided in a layer they cannot see.

 Thesis

 Scope is the instrumentation layer.
 We run your product through the machines that now make decisions for you, and we tell you what they saw.
-For this memo, we are going to focus primarily on agentic search for B2B software.
-The consumer side is real, but the dynamics are different and worth their own document.
+For this memo, we will focus primarily on agentic search for B2B software.
+The consumer side is worth noting, but the dynamics are worth their own document.

 Product discovery in AI Search

-People call this Generative Engine Optimization (GEO) and AI Engine Optimization (AEO).
-Most tools score the outcome.
-We trace the full path: which queries the model considers, which sources it pulls in, who gets cited, who gets mentioned, and who shows up in the final answer.
+People call this Generative Engine Optimization (GEO) or Answer Engine Optimization (AEO).
+Scope traces the full path: which queries the model considers, which sources it pulls in, who gets cited, who gets mentioned, and who shows up in the final answer.
+We believe that only scoring the outcome of AI search visibility is not enough.

 Agent Experience (AX)